 British Airways Flights to Florida

-British Airways are currently offering around 30 direct flights to Florida each week from the UK into Orlando, Miami and Tampa.
-Timetable last checked January 2012.
+British Airways are currently offering around 40 direct flights to Florida each week from the UK into Orlando, Miami, Tampa and Fort Lauderdale.

 Note that is always possible to fly into a number of Florida airports via British Airways code-share partner, American Airlines, routing via one of their North American hubs such as New York or Chicago.